- Our School

-The Trustees of Pond Meadow play a crucial role in overseeing the quality of education provided by the school and in its long term direction.
+The Trustees of Pond Meadow play a crucial role in overseeing the quality of education provided by the school and in our long term direction.

 - Children, Learning, Health and Care (CLCH)